 Care for African Violets

 African violets, otherwise known as cape marigolds, are favorites among beginners and advanced growing skill levels.
-Once you pot your plant, they grow without much hands-on care and require very little to thrive.
+Once you pot your plant, it grows without much hands-on care and requires very little to thrive.
 However, the better care you give, the more beautiful your plants will be.

 They are not finicky in the slightest, so if you forget to water them a day or two—no harm, no foul.
 They spruce right back up once they get their latest shower.
 You should also give them an appropriate fertilizer every other week for a boost.